MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes an Array of numbers and then returns the sum of the sums of each leading subsequence for that Array.
-You may assume that the Array always contains at least one number.
+Write a method that returns a list of all substrings of a string that start at the beginning of the original string.
+The return value should be arranged in order from shortest to longest substring.

-  Input: array
+  Input: string
-  Output: integer
+  Output: array

   ## Rules
   ### explicit